SKopecz/PositiveIntegrators.jl/paper/paper.md

 # Features

+The package is fully compatible with `DifferentialEquations.jl` and therefore many features that are available there can be used directly.
-- Production-destruction problems `PDSProblem` and `ConservativePDSProblem`, including conversions to standard ODEProblems from `DifferentialEquations.jl`
+It offers implementations of conservative and non-conservative production-destruction systems, including conversions to standard `ODEProblem`s from `DifferentialEquations.jl`.
+Production-destruction systems are the building blocks for solving differential equations with MPRK schemes.

+The package provides several MPRK methods to solve production-destruction systems:
-- Modified Patankar methods `MPE`, `MPRK22`, `MPRK43I` and `MPRK43II` of Kopecz and Meister
+- The MPRK methods `MPE`, `MPRK22`, `MPRK43I` and `MPRK43II` of Kopecz and Meister are based on the classical formulation of Runge--Kutta schemes and have accuracies from first to third order.
-- SSP MPRK methods `SSPMPRK22` and `SSPMPRK43` of Huang, Zhao and Shu
+- The MPRK methods `SSPMPRK22` and `SSPMPRK43` of Huang, Zhao and Shu are based on the SSP formulation of Runge--Kutta schemes and are of second or third order.
-- `MPDeC` methods of Öffner and Torlo
+- The `MPDeC` methods of Öffner and Torlo combine the deferred correction approach with the idea of MPRK schemes to obtain schemes of arbitrary order.
+In the package methods from second up to 10th order are implemented.

-- Extensions of the above schemes for non-conservative and non-autonomous production-destruction systems, mostly using adaptive time stepping
+In addition, the methods mentioned above have been extended so that non-conservative and non-autonomous production-destruction systems can be solved as well.
+Furthermore, adaptive step size control is available for most schemes.

 # Related research and software